hilarycheng/bert_java/README.md

 Bert for Java - Java Library for Binary Erlang Term
 =============

-Decoding is Supported, It has been tested using data against with Erlang R16B03-1.
+Encoding / Decoding is Supported, It has been tested using data against with Erlang R16B03-1.

 - Small Integer (97)
 - Integer       (98)